pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 The ``position`` identifies the position of the item in its sequence.

-The ``topic`` identifies the kind of the item that is stored.
+The ``topic`` identifies the dimension of concern to which the item pertains.

-The ``data`` holds the values of the item serialized to JSON, optionally encrypted.
+The ``data`` holds the values of the item, perhaps serialized to JSON, and optionally encrypted.

 .. code:: python